syntax.Keywords

 Show source codeHide source code

-}fn pub contains_range?(bytes: ref ByteArray, at: Int, size: Int) -> BoolReturns true if the range of bytes in bytes is a valid keyword.
+}fn pub contains_range?(bytes: ref ByteArray, at: Int, end: Int) -> BoolReturns true if the range of bytes in bytes is a valid keyword.

 In the best case scenario, this method doesn't perform any allocations (e.g.